fquinn454/fotomatic/README.md

 # fotomatic
-Fix a broken version of a responsive website
+Fix a broken version of a responsive website<br>
 In this project you will fix a broken version of a responsive website called Fotomatic.<br>
 You will be provided specs to help guide you in making adjustments to the broken code.<br>
 As you fix Fotomatic’s bugs, remember to use the skills you acquired in the Chrome DevTools article to help you decipher and update the site’s CSS.<br>